John Drake (Danger Man): The Prisoner connection

 McGoohan denied that the character of Number Six in The Prisoner, the show that McGoohan did after Danger Man, was meant to be Drake.
 His co-creator of The Prisoner, George Markstein, claimed otherwise.
 The debate over the identity of Number Six stems from references in dialogue to the character being a former agent, the appearance of "Potter", a character from the final season of Danger Man, and the fact one episode ("The Girl Who Was Death") was based upon a script originally written for Danger Man.
+Interestingly, a member of the supporting cast for this episode was called ‘'John Drake'’.
 Some of the officially licensed novels based upon the series refer to Number Six as "Drake", including Number Two (1969) by David McDaniel which does so in the very first line of the book.